 All over the world, energy suppliers are changing old, analogue meters for new smart meters.
 If everything goes to plan, every home in Britain is due to have been offered a smart meter by 2020.

-CashLady answers takes a look at what a smart meter is and how it could save you money.
+CashLady short term loans takes a look at what a smart meter is and how it could save you money.

 What is a smart meter?

 A smart meter is a new generation gas and electricity meter that will be able to send your meter readings directly to your energy supplier.